-Developed by Louder Than Words, a cross-cultural, intergenerational art collective, WOMEN ON THE MOVE transforms a 26-ft truck into a mobile billboard and resource center to aid in the prevention of sexual assault, harassment, and domestic violence.
-The project’s current emphasis is on the challenges faced by women whose experiences are often the most marginalized: those who often fear reporting due to retaliation, fraught relationships with law enforcement, or fear of detention.
+Developed by Louder Than Words, a cross-cultural, intergenerational art collective, WOMEN ON THE MOVE transforms a 26-ft truck into a mobile billboard and resource center to aid in the prevention of assault, harassment, and domestic.
+The photography project’s current emphasis is on the challenges faced by women whose experiences are often the most marginalized: those who often fear reporting due to retaliation, fraught relationships with law enforcement, or fear of detention.

 This program is open to all and is presented in conjunction with the exhibition Rigo 23: Ripples Become Waves.
 The exhibition will be open during the program.
 All Beta Main exhibitions and programs are FREE.

 LOUDER THAN WORDS (S.A.
-Bachman+Neda Moridpour) is a cross-cultural, intergenerational art collective that targets sexual assault, harassment, domestic violence, women’s reproductive health, and homophobia by combining activism with courageous art interventions.
+Bachman+Neda Moridpour) is a cross-cultural, intergenerational art collective that targets assault, harassment, domestic, women’s reproductive health, and homophobia by combining activism with courageous art interventions.

 S.A.
 Bachman recruits art in the service of public address while examining the ways capitalism and misogyny conspire to jeopardize women and the outnumbered.
-Her socio-political critique exposes the insidiousness of sexism, white privilege and conformity.
+Her socio-political critique exposes the insidiousness, white privilege and conformity.
 Her practice resides at the intersection of art and social justice and focuses on the nexus between political power, public policy and social discipline.